jlopez77/Airmart-Haier-Tuya-3.5-LocalKey-Extractor/README.md

 No firmware hacking.
 No cloud access needed.

-This method works even for **devices locked to the Haier/Thingclips cloud** which do not expose their local keys through Tuya IoT.
+This method works for **devices locked to the Haier/Thingclips cloud** which do not expose their local keys through Tuya IoT.
+Probably will work with other apps that use ThingClips with little or no modification.

+**USE AT YOUR OWN RISK**

 ---